Astro-rajesh/Astro-rajesh.github.io/_pages/forced_dynamo_fmode.md

 Once the magnetic field reaches its saturated state, we begin "listening" to the waves propagating through the simulation.
 We record the vertical velocity at the surface over time, capturing the oscillations excited by the turbulent motions.

 To identify the different wave modes, we perform a two-dimensional Fourier transform in space and time.
 This produces a **k–ω diagram**, where each ridge corresponds to a different type of wave.
-The surface gravity (*f*) mode appears as a distinct ridge, clearly separated from the acoustic (*p*) modes.
+The surface gravity ($f$) mode appears as a distinct ridge, clearly separated from the acoustic ($p$) modes.

-By comparing the *f*-mode in the hydrodynamic and dynamo simulations, we can measure how the self-generated magnetic field modifies its properties.
+By comparing the $f$-mode in the hydrodynamic and dynamo simulations, we can measure how the self-generated magnetic field modifies its properties.

 <figure class="align-center">
   <img src="/assets/images/research/kom.png"